andela/ah-django-unchained/README.md

 - Install dependencies to your virtual environment `pip install -r requirements.txt`

 ### Setting up the database
-- Use this command to start your database sever `pg_ctl -D /usr/local/var/postgres start`
-- Create your database `CREATE DATABASE database_name`
+- Start your database server and create your database
 - Create a .env file and put these key=values in it:
 ```
 source venv/bin/activate